jhnns/rewire/README.md

 See [rewire-webpack](https://github.com/jhnns/rewire-webpack)

 ###browserify
-rewire currently only supports browserify@1.x.
-I'm not planing to continue development, but if you're relying on this feature [please let me know](https://github.com/jhnns/rewire/issues/13).
+If you're using browserify and want to use rewire with browserify [please let me know](https://github.com/jhnns/rewire/issues/13).

 <br />